Approximation theory for distant Bang calculus: The (distance) Bang-calculus

 \subsubsection{Parallel reduction and full contexts}

 Figure~\ref{fig:parallel_reduction} defines a parallel resource reduction allowing us to handle full contexts.
-Intuitively, it needs to reduce at once every term occurring in a bag, in order to simulate internal reductions like $\oc M\todbf \oc M'$.
-In particular, it needs to be reflexive because \emph{e.g.} $[]\app \oc M$ and $[]$ does not reduce to $\emptyset$, we have to consider that $[]\app \oc M'$ is obtained from $[]$ by reduction.
+Intuitively, it needs to reduce at once every term occurring in a bag, in order to simulate internal reductions like $\oc M\todbf \oc M'$: \fnl{in this case, approximants of the antecedent are of the form $[m_1,\dots ,m_k]$ with $m_i\app M$, and the simulation needs to reduce all the $m_i$'s at once, in order to obtain an approximation of the reduct $[m'_1,\dots ,m'_k]\app \oc M'$.} In particular, the reduction needs to be reflexive because \emph{e.g.} $[]\app \oc M$ and $[]$ does not reduce to $\emptyset$, we have to consider that $[]\app \oc M'$ is obtained from $[]$ by reduction.
 The resulting relation $\totodbr$, is a well-known non-deterministic extension of standard reduction which can be used to prove confluence property.
-In general, for a reduction $\to$, we have $\to\subsetneq\rightrightarrows\subsetneq\to^*$, with $\rightrightarrows$ enjoying the diamond property.
-See \emph{e.g.} Barendregt's proof of confluence for the $\lambda$-calculus~\cite{barendregt}, known as Tait—Martin-Löf technique.
+In general, for a reduction $\to$, we have $\to\subsetneq\rightrightarrows\subsetneq\to^*$\footnote{ \fnl{Usually the parallel reduction enjoys the diamond property.
+It is not the case here because of the non-determinism induced by the permutations; in order to recover it, it is necessary to lift the reduction to set of terms.
+We mentioned it with non parallel reduction, whith $\Todbr$ being confluent, but not $\todbrs$, for the same reason. } }.
+See \emph{e.g.} Barendregt's proof of confluence for the $\lambda$-calculus~\cite{barendregt}, known as Tait—Martin-Löf technique. \footnote{\fnl{See Vaux-Auclair~\cite{Vaux19} for a detailed study of this reduction in $\lambda$-calculus and its interaction with quantitative Taylor expansion.}}

-We abusively write $l\totodbr l'$ for contexts as soon as $l=\square[m_1/x_1]…[m_k/x_k], l'=\square[m'_1/x_1]…[m'_k/x_k]$ and $m_i\totodbr m'_i$ for any $i\leq k$.
+\iflong We abusively write $l\totodbr l'$ for contexts as soon as $l=\square[m_1/x_1]\dots [m_k/x_k], l'=\square[m'_1/x_1]\dots [m'_k/x_k]$ and $m_i\totodbr m'_i$ for any $i\leq k$. \fi

 Since $\totodbr$ is size-decreasing, it enjoys weak normalization, but obviously not strong, as it is reflexive.
-It also enjoys the (one-step) diamond property, as it can be proved by standard techniques.
 We can now state our simulation results for full contexts:

 \begin{lemma} Let $M,N\in\dbang$ with $M\todbf N$.
 For any $m\app M$, either $m\totodbr \emptyset$ or there is some $n\app N$ such that $m\totodbr n$ \end{lemma} The symmetric counterpart of this result is obtained with a similar reasoning: \begin{lemma} Let $M,N\in\dbang$ with $M\todbf N$.
 For any $n\app N$, there is some $m\app M$ such that $m\totodbr n$. \end{lemma}